patrickrst/nixu-challenge-2019/report/challenges_generated.md

 ### Analysis

-This is a web challenge that has a simple flaw in how the authentification is done and that is not really seen on actual website.
-However, there is many different categories of flaws on web application, so it is not surprising to find some sort of vulnerabilities on a website.
+This is a web challenge that has a simple flaw in how the authentification is done and that is not really seen on any actual website.
+However, there are many different categories of flaws on web applications, so it is not surprising to find some sort of vulnerabilities on a website.
 The second part of the challenge is a LDAP injection, similar to a SQL injection, which has been and is still a very common flaw in web servers and how database queries are handled.
 While this challenge may have been easier, web flaws are very common and it is important to learn about them to be able to correctly secure a web server and website.

 Device Control Pwnel
 --------------------

-There are two buffer overflow vulnerabilities in this challenge which is divived in two parts.
-The first part is a simple buffer overflow, where the program uses the secure function `fgets`, but with a value of 127 for the maximum number of character to read.
-The characters are stored in an array of 8 bytes, which allows us to overflow and write the value of the local variable `int id` to zero, which gives access the the admin menu and the first flag.
+There are two buffer overflow vulnerabilities in this challenge which is divided in two parts.
+The first part is a simple buffer overflow, where the program uses the secure function `fgets`, but with a value of 127 for the maximum number of characters to read.
+The characters are stored in an array of 8 bytes, which allows us to overflow and write the value of the local variable `int id` to zero, which gives access the admin menu and the first flag.

 ``` {.python}